What Free to Air TV Channels Can I Get in Ireland?

-What Free to Air means is channels that are broadcast unencrypted.
+What Free to Air means is channels that are broadcast un-encrypted.
 This means that you can view these channels without paying a monthly subscription or using a viewing card.
 The reception of these free channels is totally legal.
 The companies that broadcast these channels make their money from advertising, so the more people that can access their channel, the more they can charge advertisers.
-Of course you still need a TV licence to view them but as far as monthly TV bills go, you will never get one if you have a Free to Air system.
+Of course you still need a TV license to view them but as far as monthly TV bills go, you will never get one if you have a Free to Air system.

 How can I Get Free to Air TV?

 There are currently two different ways that you can receive the Free to Air channels in Ireland.

 - Free to Air Satellite TV